q-g-j/minestepper/index.md

 - auto-revealing of connected safe cells when a "zero" (no neighbor mines) is hit
 - press ENTER on a number to auto-reveal connected safe cells similar to the Windows-version (if flags are placed right)
 - show a timer while playing (using threads)
-- Windows version only: automatically resize and center the console window
+- automatically resize the console window (Linux: see notes below)

-It compiles and runs in Linux and Windows but might look a bit different on both, depending on the terminal(-settings) used.
+- Windows version only: automatically center the console window

 <!-- ## Welcome to GitHub Pages